-Mallow is a medicinal plant of the Malva sylvestris species that can be used to relieve nasal congestion, treat and prevent infections, especially in the mouth, or relieve symptoms of skin conditions.
-It is rich in phenolic compounds and flavonoids that have naturally antioxidant, antimicrobial and antimicrobial properties.
+Mallow is a medicinal plant used to help relieve nasal congestion, soothe throat and mouth irritation, and ease symptoms of skin conditions.
+It contains phenolic compounds and flavonoids that have natural antioxidant and antimicrobial properties.

-Although it can offer many health benefits, mallow should not replace medical treatment or be used without the guidance from a doctor or medicinal plant specialist.
+Although it has many benefits, mallow should not replace medical treatment and should not be used without guidance from a doctor or a healthcare professional experienced in the use of medicinal plants.

 The parts of mallow that are most commonly used are the leaves and flowers from which actives substances with medicinal properties are extracted.
 Mallow leaves and flowers are used to make teas, infusions or poultices, with each form being used for different purposes.